FinnLidbetter/brascleb/README.md

-# tabilly
+# Brascleb
-Tabilly is a crossword turn-based game for 2--4 players.
-It is based on another game, which I will refer to as "Brascleb", and is being developed in response to discontinued support for a Brascleb app.
+Brascleb is a turn-based word game for 2--4 players played on a 15 by 15 grid.
+It is based on another game, which we will refer to as "Game X" for trademark infringement reasons, and is being developed in response to discontinued support for the Electronic Arts Game X app in favour of a Game X app developed by Scopely.